 Real-time tracking is essential to maintaining quality all the way from your ecommerce fulfilment centre to the customer’s doorstep.
 By following the package at every turn, you’ll be able to determine where damage occurs during transit and hold the correct party responsible.

 This also makes it easier to detect signs of unreliability, malpractice, and bad service.
 As such, you can make informed decisions about existing partners and whether to switch to a different business partner.

 When real-time tracking helps you improve logistical efficiency, stay on schedule, and avoid damage in transit, your customers have a better experience with your brand.

 Customers love (and expect) a seamless delivery experience with tracking and order status updates — so when your brand can provide it all, shoppers are more likely to purchase again and recommend your brand to others.

 The right logistics partner will go the extra mile beyond fulfiling orders for you to facilitate the easy, cost-effective last-mile experience customers expect.

 When you outsource your fulfilment to ShipBob, you can achieve two-day shipping by distributing inventory across our network of 30+ fulfilment centres, or through our 2-Day Express solution.
 Either way, your customers will get the speedy and affordable delivery they want, helping your business to increase loyalty, sales, conversions, and revenue.

-ShipBob also updates shipping courier data weekly to help you make more informed comparisons between couriers, and find the right delivery partner for your business.
-When coupled with bulk discount shipping rates negotiated with major couriers, ShipBob’s shipping solutions let you save money on shipping without sacrificing quality.
+ShipBob also updates shipping carrier data weekly to help you make more informed comparisons between carriers, and find the right delivery partner for your business.
+When coupled with bulk discount shipping rates negotiated with major carriers, ShipBob’s shipping solutions let you save money on shipping without sacrificing quality.

 ““In my eyes, ShipBob is competing against the Amazons of the world.
 Not only are they very cost-competitive and quick, they actually care.”